gdude2002/RSSTicker/README.md

 # Customisation

+If you have custom CSS to provide, simply create a file named `custom.css` in the `static/css` directory and it'll be included on the page as the last CSS file.
+This is preferred to modifying the CSS files that come with RSSTicker, as doing so could cause conflicts when you `git pull` to update.

 If you'd like to customise this app further than it allows for, please feel free to create a fork and use it for your own purposes - as far as the license allows.